Estimating Large Language Model Capabilities without Labeled Test Data: Related Work

 \subsection{Out-of-distribution (OOD) Prediction}

-Machine learning models in the real world commonly encounter distribution shifts between training and test time; prior work~\cite{guillory2021predicting, garg2022leveraging, yu2022predicting, singhal2022assessing, li2022estimating} aims to predict models' OOD performance under different setups. \citet{garg2022leveraging} predict target domain accuracy using only labeled source data and unlabeled target data, where the source and target data are the same image classification task with distribution shifts.
-They learn a threshold on model confidence based on the source data, then compute the fraction of unlabeled target examples above the confidence threshold as the estimated accuracy.
-This method is known as Average Threshold Confidence (ATC) and we compare our method to this baseline in our accuracy estimation studies. \citet{singhal2022assessing} use a few additional target-domain examples to predict the accuracy, focusing on known source-target dataset pairs on which models often have low OOD accuracy due to overfitting to spurious correlations (\textit{e.g.,} MNLI-HANS and QQP-PAWS).
-They find that accuracy on the given small set of target examples is a strong baseline to approximate accuracy on the full-test set and further develop attribution-based methods to reveal if models are using undesired heuristics to better predict OOD performance.
-In our work, we include the accuracy for a small set of test examples as an Oracle baseline.
-We evaluate ICL accuracy estimations for OOD tasks by measuring prediction error instead of model ranking accuracies.
+Machine learning models in the real world commonly encounter distribution shifts between training and test time.
+Prior work~\cite{guillory2021predicting, garg2022leveraging, yu2022predicting, singhal2022assessing, li2022estimating} aims to predict models' OOD performance under different setups. \citet{garg2022leveraging} predict target domain accuracy for image classification tasks with distribution by fitting a threshold on model confidence using only labeled source data and unlabeled target data. \citet{singhal2022assessing} use a few additional target-domain examples to predict the accuracy, focusing on known source-target dataset pairs on which models often have low OOD accuracy due to overfitting to spurious correlations (\textit{e.g.,} MNLI-HANS and QQP-PAWS).
+They find that accuracy on the given small set of target examples is a strong baseline to approximate accuracy on the full-test set.
+We include the accuracy for a small set of labeled test examples as an oracle baseline (see Section \ref{sec:oracle_baseline}).
+These papers all try to predict the OOD accuracy of a model trained on in-distribution training data; in contrast, in our setting we have access to some labeled datasets but the language models we study were never finetuned on those datasets.
+In order to avoid confusion, we instead use the terms ``seen/unseen tasks'' to describe the datasets available to us, rather than ``in-distribution/out-of-distribution.''